---->

 scientific knowledge from non-scientific knowledge - with religion

-outside science.
-(Newton privately tried unsuccessfully to develop
+Newton privately seemingly tried unsuccessfully to develop

 Newton like Gilbert became acclaimed as a great scientist, while

-Einstein did produce his 'disproof' of Newton which was eagerly
+Einstein did produce his 'disproof of Newton' which was eagerly

-supposedly being disproved).
+Einstein was actually disproving was Cartesian theory).
 The failure of Gilbert and Newton

 Newton's physics theory became acclaimed somewhat slowly, with his